 If you wish to nod the telescope, check the Nodding checkbox.
 You will be prompted for a plain text file specifying the offset pattern you require.
 The format of this file is a simple list of absolute RA, Dec offsets in arcseconds as shown below:

-This offset pattern will be repeated until your exposures are finished.
-At the moment, there is no way to display the nodding pattern in hfinder itself, but hfinder will estimate the impact of nodding on your cadence and overal signal-to-noise.
-Until HiPERCAM is commissioned on-sky, these estimates will be quite crude.
+This offset pattern will be repeated until your exposures are finished. hfinder will estimate the impact of nodding on your cadence and overal signal-to-noise.